 Many experts believe that the same ideologies that sparked the American Revolution had long percolated through French culture.

 During the war in North American colonies, some allied Frenchmen fought side by side with soldiers of the Continental Army, which allowed for the exchanging of values, ideas and philosophies.

-One key ideological movement, known as Enlightenment, was central to the American uprising.
+One key ideological movement, known as the Enlightenment, was central to the American uprising.
 Enlightenment stressed the idea of natural rights and equality for all citizens.

-The ideas of the enlightenment flowed from Europe to the North American continent and sparked a revolution that made enlightened thought all the more popular back across the Atlantic.
+The ideas of the Enlightenment flowed from Europe to the North American continent and sparked a revolution that made enlightened thought all the more popular back across the Atlantic.

 The Declaration of Independence Became a Template for the French

 The French who had direct contact with the Americans were able to successfully implement Enlightenment ideas into a new political system.